underscoreio/underscoreio/src/html/_courses/essential-slick.md

       description: |
         Get your whole team up to speed with <em>10 licenses</em>
         for Essential Slick at a 20% discount.
+  instructorLed:
+    public:
+      type: public
+      title: "Public Courses"
+      buttonLabel: "View upcoming events"
+      comingSoon: true
+    private:
+      type: private
+      title: "Private Courses"
+      buttonLabel: "Book now - {% currencies $3,000 £2,000 €2,250 %}"
+banner: |
+  <strong>Early bird promotion:</strong>

-        Introductory offer: use code slick2 at checkout to apply a 50% discount.
+  Use the code <strong>slick2</strong> on checkout for a 50% discount off the book!

 ---

 ## Overview

 Essential Slick is a guide to building a database application using the Slick library.
 It is aimed at Scala developers who need to become productive with Slick quickly.

 ## Early Access